danielneil/Shark/README.md

 This is a simple proof of concept which turns Nagios core into a full blown trading platform that enables it to use a strategy to identify and execute upon trading opportunities.

-The strategy is simple mean reversion, coupled with shorts analysis, backtesting, and the chosen financial market is the ASX.
+The example strategy is simple mean reversion, coupled with shorts analysis, backtesting, and the chosen financial market is the ASX.

 Back testing and technical indicators are derived from Yahoo Finance.